 - A day trip to Pavlovsk – the magnificent 18th-century estate built by Catherine the Great for her son, Grand Duke Paul.
 After his untimely demise, Pavlovsk became the residence of his widow, the creative and talented Maria Fedorovna.

 - An escorted trip to the Shuvalov Palace, where the Fabergé Museum is located.
-Along the way we will see some of the jewellery-related sites in the Liteinyi district.
+Along the way we will see some of the jewelry-related sites in the Liteinyi district.
 At the Fabergé Museum, a curator meets you for a tour of the exquisite collection.